gdimitriu/waiterHomeRobot/utils/README.md

 This is used to check if the sensors are functional.

 This is the same part as is in the moving_engines_processor.

+## detectI2Cdevices

+This use the arduino nano from the moving_engines_processor or arduino mega from 2 stage.

+This is used to see devices address which are connected to the I2C bus.